Pablo Vitti: Professional

 Vitti started his career at hometown club Rosario Central.
 He made his breakthrough into the canallas first team in 2004, where he was a consistent goal scorer and was rewarded with the number 10 shirt.
 Vitti was considered one of the most promising youngsters in the Argentine First Division, but his progression has been halted slightly in recent seasons.
 He left his hometown club in 2006 to go to Banfield, but he only made fifteen appearances for Banfield without scoring a single goal.

 After moving to Independiente he was quickly loaned to Ukrainian Premier League club Chornomorets Odesa.
 His stay in Odesa was brief, and on 9 February 2009, it was announced that Toronto FC of Major League Soccer had signed Vitti on a loan.

 Pablo Vitti scored his first goal for Toronto FC on 24 June 2009 vs. New York Red Bulls.
 Vitti wore the captain's armband for Toronto FC in an international friendly vs. his fellow countrymen from River Plate at BMO Field on 22 July 2009.
 He scored 2 goals in 26 MLS games for Toronto in 2009, and returned to Independiente at the end of the season.

 After being released by Toronto FC Vitti signed with Peruvian top flight club Universidad San Martín in mid-January.
 He scored his first goal for the club in a 4–1 over Inti Gas Deportes 6 March 2010.
 San Martin won the 2010 Torneo Descentralizado with Vitti playing an integral role all season scoring 15 goals in all competitions.

 Most considered Vitti to be the best player in the Peruvian League during the 2010 season, earning him a three-year contract with the most successful team in Peru Universitario de Deportes.

 In December 2015 it was announced that Vitti would become the joining Ratchaburi in the Thai Premier League.

-On 9 August 2016, Vitti signed a one-year contract with Superleague Greece side Veria.
+On 9 August 2016, Vitti signed a one-year contract with Super League Greece side Veria.

 International

-Vitti was an integral part of the Argentina Under-20 squad that won the 2005 FIFA World Youth Championship in the Netherlands.
+Vitti was an integral part of the Argentina U20 squad that won the 2005 FIFA World Youth Championship in the Netherlands.
 Vitti's time with the Argentina youth programs he was considered to be one of Argentina's top prospects on the same level as Lionel Messi and Sergio Agüero his teammates on the winning U-20 team.